 400 Maryland Avenue, SW

 Washington, D.C.
 20202-5920

-The University, at its discretion, may provide the following directory information: student’s name, addresses, telephone numbers, electronic mail addresses, photograph, date and place of birth, major field of study, dates of attendance, class level, enrollment status (e.g, undergraduate or graduate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received, the most recent educational agency or institution attended, and other such information.
-A student who wishes the University to withhold directory information from disclosure must notify the Office of Academic Records or Law School Registrar in writing within 10 days after the first day of class each semester.
+For example, Fordham University, at its discretion, may release the following Directory Information without the student's consent: student's name, address, telephone number, electronic mail address, photograph, date and place of birth, major field of study, dates of attendance, grade level, enrollment status (e.g. undergraduate or graduate; full-time or part-time), participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors and awards received (e.g., Dean's List recognition), and the most recent educational agency or institution attended, and other such similar information.

 Dependent Status of Undergraduates